marcoaita/Notes/README.md

 # Notes
-Collection of Jupiter notebooks for (mathematically-oriented) thoughts about my projects, exercises and papers
+Collection of Jupyter notebooks for (mathematically-oriented) thoughts about my projects, exercises and papers